elduartep/miscellaneous/README.md

+## desity profile DP

-compute density profile or DP
+compute density profile
 requires: a void catalog and the original tracers catalog
 returns: the spherical averaged density profile for stacked voids